8 parts of speech definitions and examples

 There are eight types of Parts of Speech in English grammar.
 They are:

-Let us see some examples of nouns; John, boy, country, United Kingdom, New York City, cow, army, iron, honesty, etc. Nouns are underlined in the below sentences for easy identification:
+Let us see some examples of nouns; John, boy, watch, country, United Kingdom, New York City, cow, army, iron, honesty, virtue, etc. Nouns are marked as bold in the below sentences for easy identification:

 • John is a good boy.